proinsias/proinsias.github.io/_posts/2021/2021-10-25-python-the-divmod-function.md

 ---
 layout: single
-title: 'Python: The divmod() function'
+title: "Python: The divmod() function"
 date: 2021-10-25
 last_modified_at: 2023-04-26 13:22:37
 excerpt: Get the quotient and remainder for a fraction